fishcus/KAP-manual/en/install/installation_on_cloud/deploy_on_qingcloud.md

 select part_dt, sum(price) as total_selled, count(distinct seller_id) as sellers from kylin_sales group by part_dt order by part_dt;
 ```

-KAP will return results quickly.
+Kyligence Enterprise will return results quickly.
 You can run the same query in to compare the performance.

 ![Figure 8.
 Run Query in KAP](images/query_in_kap.png)

-Now you know how to use KAP to accelerate your data analysis.
+Now you know how to use Kyligence Enterprise to accelerate your data analysis.
 But writing SQL is still troublesome for most users.
 You can use KyAnalyzer to analyze the data by drag-and-drop.

 ### **Use KyAnalyzer for Agile BI**

-Log in KyAnalyzer with the same user as KAP, in the ” Console” page, click “Sync Cubes from Kylin”, select the “kylin_sales_cube” to sync.
+Log in KyAnalyzer with the same user as Kyligence Enterprise, in the ” Console” page, click “Sync Cubes from Kylin”, select the “kylin_sales_cube” to sync.
 The Cube will be imported to KyAnalyzer.

 ![Figure 13.
 Sync Cube to KyAnalyzer](images/sync_to_kyanalyzer.png)